jamohile/dummy-client/README.md

 Next, we override the constructor.
 The constructor must contain the same props and super call, in the exact same order!

+**Optional:**
-And finally, we must override getURL.
-This tells Dummy the fully qualified URL root for objects of this type.
+And finally, we override `static getURL()`.This tells Dummy the fully qualified URL root for objects of this type.
+*IF* you do not provide an override, Dummy will assume that the url is that of the root api plus the prefix.

+If you do not override, make sure you have called `Data.setAPI(api)` before creating any objects.

 #### Working with data
 We'd like to add a bear using the ```Animal``` class above.
 We can do it as follows: